gardener/landscaper/docs/deployer/helm.md

           kind: Deployment
           name: myDeployment
           namespace: myNamespace
-        # multiple resources for the health check to be performed on can be selected through labels
+        # multiple resources for the readiness check to be performed on can be selected through labels
         # they are identified by their GVK and a set of labels that all need to match
         # required if no resourceSelector is specified, can be combined with a resourceSelector which is potentially harmful
         labelSelector: